Richik-main/LLM_Start/README.md

 - Prompt Engineering on FLan-T5 model for text summarization
 - use gpt 2 for text generation
 - used LLaMa model for text generation
-- used distilgpt2 as smaller model
+- used distilgpt2 as smaller model to use

 # Techniques to run complex and heavy LLM models on my mac
 - Tried to used quantization for running complex LLM models.